phsilvarepo/rfdetr_trt_ros2/README.md

 ## RF-DETR ROS2 Package

-This repository contains a package to run inference on ROS2 Jazzy using the RFDETR architecture and using the TensorRT SDK to allow for faster inference.
-This package subscribes to the /camera/image_raw (sensor_msgs/Image) topic and published to the /rfdetr/image_annotated topic a (sensor_msgs/Image) message with the detected bounding boxes.
+This repository contains a package that utilizes the RF-DETR architecture to perform object detection on the ROS2 framework.
+The TensorRT SDK is employed to enable faster inference on the images.
+This package subscribes to the /camera/image_raw (sensor_msgs/Image) topic and publishes to the /rfdetr/image_annotated topic a (sensor_msgs/Image) message with the detected bounding boxes.